j-5-s/backbone-di/readme.md

   return OneViewA;
 });
 ```
+It's up to you when you want to use this pattern as opposed to passing the model into the view
+directly as its a case by case basis as to what's best.

 ## localStorage option
 You may configure backbone-di to use localStorage for quicker access to data.
 This is done via